Internet backbone: History

 The first packet-switched computer networks, the NPL network and the ARPANET were interconnected in 1973 via University College London.
 The ARPANET used a backbone of routers called Interface Message Processors.
-Other packet-switched computer networks proliferated starting in the 1970s, eventually adopting TCP/IP protocols, or being replaced by newer networks.
+Other packet-switched computer networks proliferated starting in the 1970s, eventually adopting TCP/IP protocols or being replaced by newer networks.

 The National Science Foundation created the National Science Foundation Network (NSFNET) in 1986 by funding six networking sites using 56 kbit/s interconnecting links, with peering to the ARPANET.
 In 1987, this new network was upgraded to 1.5 Mbit/s T1 links for thirteen sites.
 These sites included regional networks that in turn connected over 170 other networks.
 IBM, MCI and Merit upgraded the backbone to 45 Mbit/s bandwidth (T3) in 1991.
 The combination of the ARPANET and NSFNET became known as the Internet.
 Within a few years, the dominance of the NSFNet backbone led to the decommissioning of the redundant ARPANET infrastructure in 1990.

-In the early days of the Internet, backbone providers exchanged their traffic at government-sponsored network access points (NAPs), until the government privatized the Internet, and transferred the NAPs to commercial providers.
+In the early days of the Internet, backbone providers exchanged their traffic at government-sponsored network access points (NAPs), until the government privatized the Internet and transferred the NAPs to commercial providers.

 Modern backbone

-Because of the overlap and synergy between long-distance telephone networks and backbone networks, the largest long-distance voice carriers such as AT&T Inc., MCI (acquired in 2006 by Verizon), Sprint, and Lumen also own some of the largest Internet backbone networks.
-These backbone providers sell their services to Internet service providers (ISPs).
+Because of the overlap and synergy between long-distance telephone networks and backbone networks, the largest long-distance voice carriers such as AT&T Inc., Verizon, Sprint, and Lumen also own some of the largest Internet backbone networks.
+These backbone providers sell their services to Internet service providers.

 Each ISP has its own contingency network and is equipped with an outsourced backup.
 These networks are intertwined and crisscrossed to create a redundant network.
-Many companies operate their own backbones which are all interconnected at various Internet exchange points (IXPs) around the world.
-In order for data to navigate this web, it is necessary to have backbone routers—routers powerful enough to handle information—on the Internet backbone and are capable of directing data to other routers in order to send it to its final destination.
+Many companies operate their own backbones which are all interconnected at various Internet exchange points around the world.
+In order for data to navigate this web, it is necessary to have backbone routers—routers powerful enough to handle information—on the Internet backbone that are capable of directing data to other routers in order to send it to its final destination.
 Without them, information would be lost.

 Economy of the backbone

 Peering agreements

 Backbone providers of roughly equivalent market share regularly create agreements called peering agreements, which allow the use of another's network to hand off traffic where it is ultimately delivered.
-Usually they do not charge each other for this, as the companies get revenue from their customers regardless.
+Usually they do not charge each other for this, as the companies get revenue from their customers.